qfpl/reflex-tutorial/blog/drafts/reflex/basics/events.md

 As a result `eLeft` will fire with the value "Fizz", since `eFizz` was closer to the left of the list that was passed to `leftmost` than `eBuzz`.

-In this particular case it won't help us much, but we've already been using `leftmost` in some of our earlier examples.
+It doesn't really help us for this particular problem, but it's worth pointing out that we've already been using `leftmost` in some of our earlier examples.
 When we've seen `eInput` before, it has been built from `Event`s that fire when the "Red" and "Blue" buttons are pressed using leftmost:
 ```haskell
 eInput = leftmost [Red <$ eRed, Blue <$ eBlue]
 ```

-That's still not quite what we want for the collisions while we're trying to solve the FizzBuzz problem.
+It is still not what we want for handling the collisions while we're trying to solve the FizzBuzz problem.

 We need something a bit more flexible, like the `mergeWith` function:
 ```haskell
 mergeWith :: (a -> a -> a) -> [Event t a] -> Event t a
 ```
-which does a more efficiently version of `foldl1` over the list of `Event`s.
+which does a more efficient version of `foldl1` over the list of `Event`s.

-This let's us specify a function to use to combine the values from `Event`s which are firing simultaneously, and so we use `(<>)` to concatentate the `Text` in the `Event`s:
+This lets us specify a function to use to combine the values from `Event`s which are firing simultaneously.
+We will use `(<>)` to concatentate the `Text` in the `Event`s:
 ```haskell
 eMerge :: Event t Text
 eMerge = mergeWith (<>) [eFizz, eBuzz]